-Depending on the market situation and appraisal by the fund management, the sub-fund generally has the possibility to invest in equities, bonds, money market instruments, certificates, derivatives, other structured products (e.g. reverse convertible bonds, warrant-linked bonds, convertible bonds, convertible participation certificates), cash and fixed-term deposits.
+Depending on the market situation and appraisal by the fund management, the sub-fund generally has the possibility to invest in equities, bonds, money market instruments, certificates, other structured products (e.g. reverse convertible bonds, warrant-linked bonds, convertible bonds), target funds, derivatives, cash and fixed-term deposits.
+The certificates are for legally permitted underlying instruments, such as equities, bonds, investment fund units, financial indices and currencies.